Skip to content

 Expected Value Calculator

-Calculate the expected monetary value of a bet over any number of repetitions to reveal its long-run profitability.
-Use it to decide whether a wager offers a genuine edge over the bookmaker.
+Calculates the expected monetary value of a bet over any number of repetitions, revealing its long-run profitability.
+Use it to decide whether a wager offers a genuine edge over the bookmaker's price.

 About this calculator